 One of the most important things the city does is build and maintain infrastructure: roads, parks, playgrounds, libraries, community centers, and other public facilities.
 Brian will continue to make these items a priority and will never let them fall into disrepair like other areas of San Diego.
 Fully funding road repair work and other maintenance is a basic responsibility that Brian will never allow to lapse.

-Brian will always support parents' rights to choose the best way to raise and educate their children.
+Brian will invest in our parks, he will support festivals and other programming at Community Park, Lake Poway, and Old Poway Park, and he will always support parents' rights to choose the best way to raise and educate their children.
 He believes the city should encourage a community where Poway schools are world-class, administrators are responsive to families, and parents get the final say on how to educate their children.